 Liquor Act 1992

-LegislationReferenced in 20 bills
+LegislationReferenced in 24 bills

 Police Powers and Responsibilities (Jack’s Law) Amendment Bill 2022

-This bill extends and expands 'Jack's Law' - police powers to scan people for concealed knives without a warrant.
+This bill extends and expands 'Jack's Law' -- police powers to scan people for concealed knives without a warrant.
 Named after 17-year-old Jack Beasley who was fatally stabbed in Surfers Paradise in 2019, the law now applies to all 15 safe night precincts across Queensland and all public transport stations and vehicles.

 Major Sports Facilities and Other Legislation Amendment Bill 2025

 This bill makes several changes to Queensland's major sports facilities and major events laws.
-It allows Gold Coast stadiums to host concerts until 10:30pm (matching Suncorp Stadium), significantly increases penalties for ticket scalping, and modernises Stadiums Queensland's board governance arrangements.
+It allows Gold Coast stadiums to host concerts until 10:30pm (matching Suncorp Stadium in Brisbane), significantly increases penalties for ticket scalping, modernises Stadiums Queensland's board governance, and updates advertising restrictions to cover drones.

 Casino Control and Other Legislation Amendment Bill 2022